-As if writing a book isn’t using up enough of our brain power, the legal side of things can definitely add a spanner to the works.
+As if writing a book isn’t using enough of our brain power, the legal side of things can add a spanner to the works.
 When diving into the world of intellectual property (IP), you’ll quickly encounter the terms “exclusive” and “non-exclusive” licenses.
 Understanding these concepts is crucial for anyone looking to protect and monetize their creations, whether you’re an author, inventor, or entrepreneur.
 In this article, we’ll explore the differences between these two types of licenses, their pros and cons, and how choosing the right one can impact your business or creative work.

-Exclusive vs Non-Exclusive Licenses: What’s the Big Deal?
+Exclusive vs. Non-Exclusive Licenses: What’s the Big Deal?

 Licensing your intellectual property allows others to use it while you retain ownership.
-But not all licenses are created equal.
+However, not all licenses are created equal.
 The key difference between an exclusive license agreement and a non exclusive license agreement lies in the level of control and rights you grant to others.

 Exclusive licenses grant the licensee sole rights to use the IP, meaning no one else, not even the licensor, can use it during the term of the license.
 On the other hand, non-exclusive licenses allow the licensor to grant the same rights to multiple parties, meaning several licensees can use the IP simultaneously.